 The net result is to reduce serum uric acid levels and, therefore, the risk of gout attacks.

-- It is thought that the milk proteins casein and lactalbumin have an uricosuric effect on the kidneys which increases uric acid excretion in the urine.
+- It’s thought that the milk proteins casein and lactalbumin have an uricosuric effect on the kidneys which promotes uric acid excretion.

-- In addition, the orotic acid in milk is thought to decrease the reabsorption of uric acid back into the bloodstream and aid its removal by the kidneys.
+- And orotic acid in milk is thought to decrease the reabsorption of uric acid back into the bloodstream and aid its removal by the kidneys.